-- To avoid burns, allow the projector to cool for at least 45 minutes before you replace the lamp. - Do not drop the lamp module.
+- To avoid burns, allow the projector to cool for at least 45 minutes before you replace the lamp. - Only genuine InFocus lamps are tested with this projector.
+Use of other lamps may cause electrical shock and fire. - To prevent eye injury if the projector is ceiling mounted, wear protective eyewear before opening lamp door.
+A warning sticker is included with the user documentation.
+Place this sticker on the lamp door if the projector is mounted on the ceiling. - Do not drop the lamp module.
 The glass may shatter and cause injury.
 Do not touch the glass lamp screen.
 Fingerprints can obscure projection sharpness. - Be extremely careful when removing the lamp housing.
 In the unlikely event that the bulb ruptures, small glass fragments may be generated.
 The lamp housing is designed to contain these fragments, but use caution when removing the lamp housing.
 Before replacing the lamp, clean the lamp compartment and dispose of cleaning materials.
 Wash hands after lamp replacement.

-This product has a lamp which contains a very small amount of mercury.
-Dispose of it as required by local, state or federal ordinances and regulations.
-For more information see www.eiae.org.
+Hg - Lamp contains mercury.
+Manage in accordance with local disposal laws.
+See www.lamprecycle.org.